-A no-claims bonus (NCB) gives you money off next year’s home insurance premiums, as a reward for not claiming on your policy over the previous 12 months.
+A no-claims bonus (NCB) gives you money off next year’s home insurance, as a reward for not claiming on your policy over the previous 12 months.
 It could be a great way of helping to cut the cost of your cover.

-It’s also sometimes referred to as a no-claims discount (NCD).
+It’s sometimes referred to as a no-claims discount (NCD).
 We’ll be using the terms interchangeably here.

-The longer you go without claiming, the bigger the discount you could get.
-Typically you get up to a maximum of four or five consecutive years’ worth of NCB.
+The longer you go without claiming on your home insurance, the bigger the discount you could get.
+Typically you get up to a maximum of 4 or 5 consecutive years’ worth of NCB.

-You could get a 30% discount after going one year without claiming, rising to as much 70% for five years, for example.
-It depends on the policy and the insurance company you choose.
+For example, you could get a 30% discount after going 1 year without claiming, rising to as much 70% for 5 years.
+How much you can save with your no claims bonus depends on the policy and the insurance company you choose.

 How do I get a no-claims discount on my home insurance?